Earthquakes on May 17, 2026

 26.0 km---✓ ReviewedUSGS →

 On May 17, 2026, worldwide seismic activity registered a magnitude 3.8 earthquake 111 km NNE of Cruz Bay, U.S. Virgin Islands at 22:45 UTC.
-Coming 1 hours after a magnitude 3.9 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+This event falls inside the aftershock decay of a nearby magnitude 3.9 earthquake that occurred about 1 hours earlier.
 This was a shallow crustal earthquake, focused at 26.0 km depth.
-Coordinates: 19.191°, -64.247°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 19.191°N, -64.247°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.8 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-05-17 22:40:04 UTC